 Every Christian would have prayed these words at least once.
 Lord, “let me hear from you”.
 Most of us would have prayed many times and some are praying daily.
 Without a doubt God wants to answer.
 Yet believers remain frustrated unable to hear specific instructions from the Lord, they end up wandering around in a spiritual dilemma, incapable of seeing God’s path He has planned for them.

 The first step is to obey the general instructions that He has given us before we can go into any of those specific instructions.
 Every Soldier in the Army has to learn the general orders first.
 General orders are the overall military requirements that everyone in uniform must obey.
-Once that was in place the cadet learn the direct orders from they superior officer.
+Once that was in place the cadet learn the direct orders from their superior officer.
 Finally there are orders of the day, which is a detailed format that gave a road map for the day.

 As soldiers in the kingdom of God, we’ve been given general orders by the Commander in Chief.
 Those commands are mandatory and important—so important that everything in life hinges upon our obedience to them.